 Fast-ions are the main source of plasma heating in magnetically confined fusion devices.
-Energetic fusion-born α particles are needed to uphold a burning state.
+Energetic fusionborn α -particles are needed to uphold a burning state.
 In present devices, fast-ions are mainly generated by external heating, such as Neutral Beam Injection (NBI) or Ion Cyclotron Resonant Heating (ICRH).
-Fast-ions also play a great role in non-inductive current drive, so they can be crucial in the realization of non-pulsed operation.
+Fast-ions also play a great role in non-inductive current drive so they can be crucial in the realization of non-pulsed operation.
 Therefore, good fast-ion confinement is necessary to achieve high plasma temperatures and non-inductive current drive.
-Additionally, fast-ion losses may affect the device integrity by severely damaging plasma facing components.1 tokamak is currently undergoing.10 The MAST-U FILD incorporates the ability to rotate its head in a shot-to-shot basis, thus adapting its aperture orientation to the plasma q{95} .
-This is a unique feature for any FILD system, and it is especially important in a spherical tokamak, where the broader range of q95 will make it necessary to reorientate the FILD aperture in order to preserve acceptable velocity-space coverage.
+Additionally, fast-ion losses may affect the device integrity by severely damaging plasma facing components1.

-The Fast-Ion Loss Detector (FILD)^{2,3} is a unique diagnostic in the detection of MHD induced fast-ion losses.4 It works as a magnetic spectrometer, inferring the escaping fastion velocity-space by their strike point on a scintillator plate, as illustrated in Fig. 1.
-They have been used in most large tokamaks, such as TFTR,^{2,5} ASDEX Upgrade,^{3,6} JET,7 NSTX,8 and DIII-D,9 among others.
+The Fast-Ion Loss Detector (FILD)2 is an unique diagnostic in the detection of MHD induced fast-ion losses3.
+It works as a magnetic spectrometer, inferring the escaping fast-ions velocity-space by their strike point on a scintillator plate, as illustrated in Fig. 1.
+It is present in many operating tokamaks, such as ASDEX Upgrade^{2,4}, JET5, NSTX-U6 and DIII-D7, among others.